dvail/dvail.com/_posts/2021-08-04-javascript-oop-performance-shootout.md

 My initial attempt was testing out the Chrome-specific [performance.memory](https://developer.mozilla.org/en-US/docs/Web/API/Performance/memory)
 API.
 The approach here was to simply call `performance.memory.usedJSHeapSize` before any allocations, after one group of allocations, and then after the final group of allocations and compare the differences between each.
 The result of this call showed the memory usage of
-10,000 class based objects to be a grand total of 0B, while the total of 10,000 function closure based objects ended up in the 5MB ranges.
+10,000 class based objects to be a grand total of 0B, while the total of 10,000 function closure based objects ended up in the 5MB range.
 Clearly this was incorrect, and given the non-standard status of the API I decided to abandon this approach.

 I briefly looked into another similar [Measure Memory API](https://wicg.github.io/performance-measure-memory/) which is still in the